 Approved by the Engineering Practice Policy Committee on February 9, 2023

-Approved by the Public Policy and Practice Committee on February 15, 2023
+Approved by the Public Policy and Practice on Committee on April 19, 2023

 Adopted by the Board of Direction on July 22, 2023